ram-ram14/miniature-invention/README.md

 I had trouble positioning the restart-game button - currently positioned on the left, but it needs to be more centered.

+I had trouble updating the display of the board with the players' choices.

 ### How to use?

 ### Credits & Acknowledgements